vacp2p/rfc/waku.md

 <!-- TODO: elaborate on security considerations -->

+## Security considerations

+### Light node privacy

-The main privacy concern with light nodes is that directly connected peers will know that a message originates from them (as it are the only ones it sends), this means nodes can make assumptions about what messages (topics) their peers are interested in.
+The main privacy concern with light nodes is that directly connected peers will know that a message originates from them (as it are the only ones it sends).
+This means nodes can make assumptions about what messages (topics) their peers are interested in.

 ## Implementation Notes